-The highly specialized division of Gynecologic Oncology is comprised of a team of skilled clinicians and researchers headed by Dr. John K. Chan, MD.
+The highly specialized division of Gynecologic Oncology is comprised of a team of skilled clinicians and researchers.
 The UCSF Helen Diller Family Comprehensive Cancer Center is an NCI Designated Cancer Center with active basic science, clinical and translational research programs in Women's Cancer.
 The division has an outstanding track record of interdisciplinary clinical care, coupled with highly productive department-based research effort.

 Mission & Goals

-As a clinical and academic divison, we are focused on patient care, research and education.
+As a clinical and academic division, we are focused on patient care, research and education.